 The energy efficiency of housing stock plays an important role in housing quality and the quality of the lives for the householders.
 All social sector stock is currently compelled to achieve Energy Efficiency Standard for Social Housing (EESSH), complimenting the physical quality standards implemented through SHQS.
 New minimum energy efficiency standards have also been established for the private rented sector (PRS) properties.
-Due to the Covid Pandemic improved standards will be phased-in from April 2025 and all PRS properties will be obliged to meet a minimum energy efficiency from April 2028.
+Due to the Covid Pandemic improved standards have been delayed and at the time of writing will be phased-in from 2028.
 Similarly, there are new proposed standards for all owner-occupied properties and come 2030 action may be mandated to ensure all properties meet the minimum standard by 2040.